Tribune calls off $3.9 billion Sinclair media deal

 The breakup of the deal is a stinging defeat for Sinclair (SBGI), owner of dozens of local television stations.
 Sinclair has been scrutinized for its ties to the Trump administration.

 Tribune (TRCO) had been expected to walk away after the deal came under scrutiny from US regulators.
 The FCC in July referred the merger to an administrative judge hearing, often a death knell for these types of deals.
-The commissioners called into question whether some of Sinclair's proposed divestments were a "sham" because they were being sold to people so closely aligned with Sinclair.
+The commissioners called into question whether some of Sinclair's proposed divestments were a "sham" because they were being sold to people so closely aligned with Sinclair and in agreements that would still allow Sinclair to operate the stations.

 Wednesday was the first day Tribune was allowed to pull out of the deal, per the merger agreement.
-That's when Tribune board voted the to walk away.
+That's when Tribune board voted to walk away.

-Not only is it pulling out of the deal, but Tribune said it will sue Sinclair, arguing Sinclair's negotiations with the US Justice Department and FCC were "unnecessarily aggressive."
+Not only is it pulling out of the deal, but Tribune is suing Sinclair, arguing Sinclair's negotiations with the US Justice Department and FCC were "unnecessarily aggressive."
 Sinclair also refused to sell certain stations that would have helped the deal secure regulatory approval, Tribune claimed in a news release.

 "Our merger cannot be completed within an acceptable timeframe, if ever," Tribune CEO Peter Kern said in a statement.